Newtown Friends Home & Village Board Chairman Terry Christiansen Inquires About Access to ARP Funds

 At the August 11, 2021, Newtown Township Board of Supervisors (BOS) meeting, Newtown Friends Home & Village Board Chairman Terry Christiansen asked if there is a process in place whereby non-profit groups such as his can apply for a share of the $1,024,920.93 American Rescue Plan (ARP) funds that the township has received.
 Mr. Christiansen noted that the cost of COVID mitigation efforts incurred by the Friends Village was significant.

-To answer his question, to date (September 11, 2021), there is no such procedure yet in place for non-profits to request a share of ARP funds that Newtown Township has in the bank.
+To answer Mr. Christensen's question, to date (July 2, 2023), there is no such procedure yet in place for non-profits to request a share of ARP funds that Newtown Township has in the bank.
+See more uses of the funds desired by residents...

 About the American Rescue Plan